Asian Style- Eggplantplant (Aubergine)

 Cornmeal – Used as a liquid thickener or to make a crispy batter.

-Toasted Sesame Seeds – I prefer the taste of the toasted seeds, especially when I mix it with soya sauce.
+Toasted Sesame Seeds – I prefer the taste of the toasted seeds, especially when I mix them with soy sauce.

 Chilli Pepper – A little spice is always nice.